Babai-here18/DSA-Program/Linked_list.md

 	display();

-// viii) insertion at any position --->
+// viii) Deletion  at any position --->
 	any_del();
 	display();
     return 0;